ttsim-dev/ttsim/docs/geps/gep-07.md

 1. **A single entry point**

-   The `gettsim` function is the single entry point for all GETTSIM functionality.
+   The `main` function is the single entry point for all GETTSIM functionality.
 For computing taxes and transfers, the minimal requirements are:

+   - The output(s) to compute (various options)
    - The date at which the policy environment is set up and evaluated
-   - Data on individuals / households in standard dataframe format, i.e., a 2-dimensional table
+   - Data on individuals / households in one of various formats
-   - A *pytree* mapping GETTSIM's expected input structure to columns in the dataframe or constants (e.g., when there are no pensioners in the data, pension payments can be quickly set to zero for everyone)
-   - A *pytree* mapping the desired targets to columns they should be called in the output dataframe
+   - Typically, the set of targets to compute (could be left out, in which case all targets are computed)

    This is how it would look like